Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 And this problem is not limited to America…

-That, and we should probably act before they dismantle the FDA entirely.
+We should probably act before they dismantle the FDA entirely.

-Trump has already ordered a 90-day halt to all messaging from public health agencies and we are already seeing things like H5N1 trackers not being updated.
+Trump has already ordered a 90-day halt to all messaging from public health agencies, and we are already seeing things like H5N1 trackers not being updated.

 This is especially bad with a new clade of bird flu being discovered in California.